LSU Tigers baseball: 2010–2021

 Under Mainieri, the Tigers also played in the 2013 and 2015 College World Series.
 During the 2015 MLB Draft, Alex Bregman was selected by the Houston Astros with the second pick of the draft.
 He was the fifth LSU Tiger to be drafted in the first round in seven years, the highest-drafted position player in LSU's history, and the second-highest overall behind pitcher Ben McDonald (1989).

 In 2017, LSU played Florida in a best-of-three series to determine the winner of the 2017 College World Series.
 Florida defeated LSU and the Tigers finished as College World Series runner-up for the first time in school history.

 Mainieri retired following LSU's 2021 super regional loss to SEC rival Tennessee at Knoxville.
 In 15 full seasons (the 2020 season ended after 17 games due to the COVID-19 pandemic), Mainieri compiled a 641-285-3 (.692) record.

+Jay Johnson (2022–present)

+Following Mainieri's retirement, LSU hired Arizona baseball Head coach Jay Johnson who had just finished a run at the 2021 College World Series, posting an 0-2 exit.

+The 2022 season saw the Tigers post a 40-22 overall record and a 3rd place finish in the SEC west.
+The team would suffer major losses such as sweeps to both Arkansas and eventual champion Ole Miss.
+The Tigers earned a berth at the Southern Miss Regional of the 2022 NCAA Division I baseball tournament, winning their first two games against Kennesaw St and regional host Southern Miss. before dropping their final 2 to the Golden Eagles.

+2023 national championship

+The 2023 season saw notable transfers come in such as DH Tommy White of NC State and RHP Paul Skenes of Air Force.
+Ranked Preseason #1 by D1 Baseball, the Tigers would hold this spot for 13 weeks until series losses to both Auburn and Mississippi State.
+After a 1-2 appearance at the 2023 Southeastern Conference baseball tournament, LSU would earn #5 national seed and host a Regional for the first time since 2019.
+With sweeps of their regional and a Super Regional versus Kentucky the Tigers would earn their first CWS appearance since 2017.
+LSU would go on to win their bracket in dramatic fashion against the #1 ranked Wake Forest Demon Deacons in the bottom of the 11th inning with a walkoff by Tommy White.
+LSU would then go on and defeat the Florida Gators 2-1 in the CWS Final, earning their seventh national championship in the sport.

+2025 national championship

+In 2024, Johnson coached LSU to the regional championship in Chapel Hill, North Carolina against the host, North Carolina, coming up just short in extra innings in the final game of the regional.
+In 2025, he was able to lead LSU back to the College World Series, marking its 20th appearance there, and another national championship with a win over Coastal Carolina in the championship series.
+It was Johnson's second national championship and the eighth for LSU.